Saif al-Islam Gaddafi: Philippine peace process

 Gaddafi served as Chairman of the Gaddafi International Foundation for Charitable Associations.
 In this role, he was involved in a number of humanitarian initiatives.
-Saif's first foray into international diplomacy was serving as an intermediary between the Abu Sayyaf terrorist group and the Government of the Philippines in August 2000.
+Gaddafi's first foray into international diplomacy was serving as an intermediary between the Abu Sayyaf terrorist group and the Government of the Philippines in August 2000.
 Notably, he hosted peace talks between the Government of the Philippines and the Moro Islamic Liberation Front in Tripoli.
 In the resulting peace agreement concluded on 22 June 2001, Gaddafi was expressly thanked for his involvement.
 He was also the witness to the signing of the peace agreement.
 The peace agreement forms a part of the Comprehensive Agreement on the Bangsamoro concluded in 2014.

 2008 agreement with Italy

 Gaddafi was involved in negotiating compensation from Libya's former colonial power, Italy, and on 30 August 2008 a Friendship, Partnership and Cooperation Agreement was signed in Benghazi by his father and Italy's Prime minister Silvio Berlusconi.
 However, the treaty was unilaterally suspended by Italy at the beginning of 2011, after Italy refused to consider Gaddafi government as their interlocutor.